A row of illuminated glamping tents at Lungovita Beach Retreat in Windsor Essex, glowing under the night sky with trees and picnic benches nearby.

 Back Forty Glamping, Meaford

 Feel connected to the natural world while enjoying luxurious and cozy comforts in a warm geodesic glamping dome.
-Back Forty offers two domes, one for solitude amongst the trees and one for open vistas of fields.
+Back Forty offers two types of domes: one for solitude amongst the trees and one for open vistas of fields.

-All geodesic domes have heated floors, private hot tubs and a maximum occupancy of two guests.
+The domes feature heated floors, private hot tubs, an in-room mini bar and a maximum occupancy of two guests.

 Operates year-round.